SHARE

 pavillon faubourg saint germain

-Pavillon Faubourg Saint Germain is a personal favorite hotel of mine, and it is truly a home away from home with their service and attention to detail.
+Pavillon Faubourg Saint Germain is a personal favorite hotel of mine, and it is truly a home away from home, thanks to its service and attention to detail.
 This is also my husband’s favorite hotel when he joins me for trips.
-Enjoy an evening of jazz and cocktails at their bar, James Joyce for an evening.
+Enjoy an evening of jazz and cocktails at their bar, James Joyce, for an evening.
 Enjoy the lobby and fireplace in the winter for a cozy place to relax.
-Warmer months allow for a meal or cocktail on the hotel’s exterior terrace.
+In warmer months, enjoy a meal or cocktail on the hotel’s exterior terrace.

 Pavillon Faubourg Saint Germain Paris Boutique Hotel

-Lutetia is a Palace Hotel (the only one on the Left Bank) filled with history.
-I have yet to stay here, but it is on my list.
+Mandarin Oriental Lutetia is a Palace Hotel (the only one on the Left Bank), steeped in history.
+I have not stayed here yet, but it is on my list.
 The hotel is located just across from Bon Marché and is ideal for Left Bank lovers.
 Enjoy jazz and classic craft cocktails at Bar Josephine to experience The Lutetia.

 How to Get to Saint-Germain-des-Prés